d2bjs/d2b/docs/chartsAdvanced/sunburst.md

 # {#breadcrumbs}
 ### [#](#breadcrumbs) Breadcrumbs
-Here is a live interactive demo of the default sunburst chart with breadcrumb property configurations.
+Here is a live interactive demo of the sunburst chart with breadcrumb property configurations.
 A breadcrumb is an expandable list of sunburst chart data.
-The root of the breadcrumb is visible (by default) and hovering over each ring expands this list to clearly display the details of that ring.
-Some of the breadcrumb configurations include the visibility, orientation, and the html generated.
+The root of the breadcrumb is visible (by default) and hovering over each ring expands this list to clearly display the details of that and its previous rings.
+Some of the breadcrumb configurations include visibility, orientation, and the html generated.
 <figure class="sunburst_breadcrumbs">
     <iframe
         src="https://codesandbox.io/embed/github/d2bjs/demos/tree/master/charts/sunburst/breadcrumbs?runonclick=1&codemirror=1&module=/index.js&view=preview"